 Jury questions posed during Bill Cosby’s sex assault trial

-The sequestered jury of seven men and five women paused deliberations many times to revisit testimony or ask for clarity on the phrasing of the charges.
+Before the impasse, the sequestered jury of seven men and five women had paused deliberations six times to revisit testimony or ask for clarity on the phrasing of one of the charges.
 Cosby is charged with sexually assaulting Andrea Constand at his home in suburban Philadelphia in 2004.
-The 79-year-old comedian says the encounter was consensual.

 The full context of the portion of Cosby’s decade-old testimony in which he said he told Constand the pills he gave her, before their 2004 sexual encounter, were “friends.”